Jesus Seminar: Noneschatological Jesus

 The apocalyptic elements attributed to Jesus, according to The Five Gospels, come from John the Baptist and the early Christian community (p.
 4).

-While the noneschatological Jesus is a significant trend in contemporary research into historical Jesus, most scholars affirm the traditional view that Jesus prophesied the imminent end of the world.
+Scholars involved in the third and next quests for the historical Jesus have constructed a variety of portraits and profiles for Jesus.
+However, there is little scholarly agreement on the portraits, or the methods used in constructing them.
+But according to Theissen and Merz, writing in 1996, while the noneschatological Jesus is a significant trend in contemporary research into the historical Jesus, most scholars affirm the traditional view that Jesus prophesied the imminent end of the world.
+Since the 1990s, however, other scholars have pointed out the complexity of apocalypticism within Second Temple Judaism, and grant that Jesus did make "apocalyptic" predictions, but in relation to the destruction of the Jewish Temple in 70 AD, and not the end of the world.

 The scholars' translation

 The Seminar began by translating the gospels into modern American English, producing what they call the "Scholars Version", first published in The Complete Gospels.
 This translation uses current colloquialisms and contemporary phrasing in an effort to provide a contemporary sense of the gospel authors' styles, if not their literal words.
 The goal was to let the reader hear the message as a first-century listener might have.
 The translators avoided other translations' archaic, literal translation of the text, or a superficial update of it.
 For example, they translate "woe to you" as "damn you".
 The authors of The Complete Gospels argue that some other gospel translations have attempted to unify the language of the gospels, while they themselves have tried to preserve each author's distinct voice.